fumiichan/hackintosh-efi/README.md

 # EX-H410M-V3 + Intel i5 10400 (iGPU) OpenCore Configuration

+> [!WARNING]
+> This repository will no longer be updated for newer macOS versions.
+You may need to manually
+> update the drivers and configuration for newer versions of macOS yourself.

 Baseline config for EX-H410M-V3 and Intel i5 10400 Hackintosh

 ![Epic Flex](docs/epic-flex.png)